gator1/Primes/README.md

 # primes

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to print Prime numbers multiplication table

 ## Usage

-FIXME
+This is a Lein project for clojure

+lein test to print two tables, 10 and 20
+One can modify the test directory to add more test

 ## License